 The preserve's natural communities are primarily upland hardwood forests with a couple of forest openings or glades.
 Several tributaries flow through the preserve and empty into Edward's Branch and the Edward's Branch wetlands.
 Remnants of the historic Potter Road, one of the two main roads in Mecklenburg County in 1775, can be seen near the Evergreen Nature Preserve and Sheffield Park border.

 Evergreen Nature Preserve contains no restroom facilities or other park amenities.
-However, new picnic shelters, a playground, and renovations to the basketball and tennis courts are planned for the adjacent Sheffield Park within the next two years.
+However, a new picnic shelter is planned to open within the next two years.

 Dogs are welcome on preserve trails, but must remain on a 6-foot or shorter leash at all times.
 All trails are marked with color symbols.
 Download a temporary trail map.
 A full-color, pocket-sized trail map is planned for the future.